OCA/web/web_environment_ribbon/README.rst

 * You can customize the ribbon color and background color through system
   parameters: "ribbon.color", "ribbon.background.color".
 Fill with valid CSS colors or just set to "False" to use default values.
+* You can add the database name in the ribbon by adding "{db_name}" in the system parameter "ribbon.name".

 Usage
 =====